 Depending on your use case, resource constraints and business priorities, you will evaluate your options and move forward with a chat implementation that makes the most sense for your needs.

-Now that we’ve motivated this discussion with actual numbers, how do we evaluate the decision to build vs. buy?
+So how do we evaluate the decision to build vs. buy?

 But we’d like to suggest that chat is no longer a feature for the roadmap.

-- the global adoption of messaging
+- global adoption of messaging

-- the advancement of chat technology
+- advancement of chat technology

 chat and messaging have become full-blown products.